 Chaga mushroom: rules for collecting and drying birch chaga - harvesting chaga at home.
-Birch mushroom chaga: how to prepare and use for medicinal purposes
+Birch chaga mushroom: how to prepare and use for medicinal purposes

-Chaga mushroom has been known to healers since ancient times.
+The chaga mushroom has been known to healers since ancient times.
 It has been used to treat many diseases.
-The healing abilities of chaga are not forgotten even today.
-Modern healers use it to treat the organs of the digestive and circulatory system.
-Thanks to a unique combination of substances beneficial to humans, a decoction of chaga has an anti-inflammatory and diuretic effect, improves blood composition, promotes wound healing and healing of the skin and mucous membranes.
-It is believed that this amazing mushroom can even alleviate the condition of a person suffering from oncology.
+The healing abilities of chaga have not been forgotten even today.
+Modern healers use it to treat the digestive and circulatory system.
+Thanks to a unique combination of substances beneficial to humans, chaga decoction has an anti-inflammatory and diuretic effect, improves blood composition, promotes wound healing and healthy skin and mucous membranes.
+It is believed that this amazing mushroom can even alleviate the condition of a person suffering from cancer.

-Chaga grows mainly on birches, but individual specimens can be found on other types of trees.
-But it should be remembered that a decoction of birch chaga has useful properties.
+Chaga grows mainly on birch trees, but individual specimens can be found on other types of trees.
+But it should be remembered that a decoction of birch chaga has beneficial properties.

 Where and how to look for chaga?

-Chaga is an ugly growth on a birch trunk, and it is very difficult to detect it.
-To collect really useful mushrooms, you should know a few tricks.
+Chaga is an ugly growth on the trunk of a birch tree, and it is very difficult to detect.
+To collect truly healthy mushrooms, you should know a few tricks.

 It is most convenient to collect medicinal raw materials in early spring or late autumn, after leaf fall.
-Theoretically, the collection of chaga can be carried out all year round, but in winter this process, as a rule, is hindered by deep snowdrifts.
-In summer, chaga on the trunk is difficult to distinguish because of the foliage, and its value during this period is somewhat lower, since the highest concentration of useful substances is reached with a slow circulation of juices in the autumn-winter period.
+Theoretically, chaga collection can be carried out all year round, but in winter this process is usually hampered by deep snowdrifts.
+In summer, chaga on the trunk is difficult to distinguish due to the foliage, and its value during this period is somewhat lower, since the highest concentration of beneficial substances is achieved when the circulation of juices is slow in the autumn-winter period.

 Collection technology

-Collecting chaga is quite difficult, as it tenaciously clings to a tree.
+Collecting chaga is quite difficult, as it clings tenaciously to the tree.

 • You can't pick up a mushroom with your bare hands.
-To separate it, you need a knife with a strong blade, or better, a small hatchet.
+To separate it, you will need a knife with a strong blade, or better yet, a small hatchet.

-• Chaga must be cut parallel to the trunk, being careful not to damage the tree.
-Moreover, the upper part has medicinal value, and the junction practically does not contain valuable components.
+• Chaga should be cut parallel to the trunk, being careful not to damage the tree.
+Moreover, the upper part has medicinal value, and the junction contains practically no valuable components.

-• Don't waste effort separating a mushroom from a dead tree.
-On a dead birch, the mushroom is also dead, which means it is completely useless for health.
+• Don't waste effort separating the mushroom from the dead tree.
+On a dead birch tree, the mushroom is also dead, which means it is completely useless for health.

-• Do not forget to sprinkle the place where the mushroom was cut with fresh earth so that the wound on the tree heals faster.
+• Don’t forget to sprinkle the cut area of the mushroom with fresh soil so that the wound on the tree heals faster.

-• Remove bark residue and superficial growths from the mushroom, leaving only the lighter core.
+• Clean the mushroom from any remaining bark and surface growths, leaving only the lighter core.

-• The cleaned inner part should be cut into small (with a side of about 5 cm) cubes.
+• The peeled inner part should be cut into small (about 5 cm on a side) cubes.

-• Spread the chopped chaga to dry in a place protected from the sun and well ventilated, for example, on a balcony or terrace.
-In the evening, the mushroom must be removed into the room.
+• Place the chopped chaga to dry in a well-ventilated place, protected from the sun, for example, on a balcony or terrace.
+In the evening, the mushroom must be removed indoors.

-• You can speed up the drying process with the help of an oven, where chopped chaga is placed for 6-8 hours.
+• You can speed up the drying process using an oven, where chopped chaga is placed for 6-8 hours.
 The temperature should be kept at 50 °C.

-• Store dried raw materials in air-permeable containers, at low humidity, to protect against mold.
+• Store dried raw materials in air-permeable containers at low air humidity to protect them from mold.

-Consumption ecology.
-Before brewing healthy tea, let's get a little acquainted with what chaga mushroom is, where it grows, how to harvest it
+Ecology of consumption.
+Before brewing healthy tea, let's get to know a little about what chaga mushroom is, where it grows, and how to prepare it.

-Chaga tea is consumed instead of regular tea or coffee , and cooked decoctions and tinctures from chaga are used as a medicine to increase immunity, as a result of which the body is cured of many diseases.
+Chaga tea is consumed instead of the usual tea or coffee , and prepared decoctions and tinctures of chaga are used as medicine to improve immunity, as a result of which the body is cured of many diseases.
 Such medicinal use of chaga should be carried out under the supervision of a doctor and as an additional remedy along with the main treatment.

-Before brewing healthy tea, let's get a little acquainted with what chaga mushroom is, where it grows, how it is harvested and for what purposes it is used.
-If you already know this, you can skip this part of the article and go straight to the recipes for making teas and decoctions.
+Before brewing healthy tea, let's get to know a little about what chaga mushroom is, where it grows, how to prepare it and for what purposes it is used.
+If you already know this, you can skip this part of the article and go straight to recipes for making teas and infusions.

-When the bark is damaged, the tree can become infected with spores of the fungus Inonotus obliquus, which germinate deep into the trunk.
-In this place, an outgrowth is formed - chaga, in which substances secreted by the tree accumulate to fight the uninvited guest.
-These substances are immunostimulants that have a therapeutic effect on a living organism.
+If the bark is damaged, the tree can become infected with spores of the fungus Inonotus obliquus, which grow deep into the trunk.
+In this place, a growth forms - chaga, in which substances secreted by the tree accumulate to combat the uninvited guest.
+These substances are immunostimulants that have a healing effect on a living organism.

-Chaga grows on a birch as a cancerous tumor and the tree, fighting it, tries to suppress its growth, so the growth contains substances that can restrain the ongoing pathological processes.
+Chaga grows on a birch tree like a cancerous tumor and the tree, fighting it, tries to suppress its growth, so the growth contains substances that can restrain the ongoing pathological processes.

 Chaga is not well studied chemically.
 It consists of approximately 12% ash, contains a lot of manganese, potassium and calcium, as well as acids (acetic, formic, oxalic, butyric, vanillic), polysaccharides, lignin, fiber, free phenols, etc.

-The presence of pterins in chaga determines its antitumor effect, incl. and in malignancies.
+The presence of pterins in chaga determines its antitumor effect, incl. and for malignant tumors.

 Chaga in medicine: research on medicinal properties

-The study of chaga as a medicine for use in medicine and the study of its effects on the human body began in the 60s of the last century.
+The study of chaga as a medicine for medical use and the study of its effects on the human body began in the 60s of the last century.

 The Leningrad Medical Institute conducted a number of studies that showed that chaga normalizes redox processes, strengthens, tones and restores the nervous system, eliminates exacerbations and normalizes the functions of the stomach and duodenum.
-X-ray studies have confirmed the positive effect of chaga in gastrointestinal diseases.
-When using the infusion of the fungus, venous and blood pressure decreased, and the pulse slowed down.
-A decoction of chaga allowed to reduce blood sugar from 15% to 30%.
+X-ray studies have confirmed the positive effects of chaga on gastrointestinal diseases.
+When consuming the mushroom infusion, venous and blood pressure decreased and the pulse slowed down.
+Chaga decoction could reduce blood sugar from 15% to 30%.

-Studies conducted in Kyiv have shown that the use of chaga activates the metabolism of the brain tissue, i.e. increased activity of the cerebral cortex.
+Research conducted in Kyiv has shown that when using chaga, the metabolism of brain tissue is activated, i.e. The activity of the cerebral cortex increases.
 Chaga has anti-inflammatory properties of a general and local nature.
-In these experiments, it was found that chaga helps to slow down the growth of some tumors, reduces the effects of radiation exposure.
+In these experiments, it was found that chaga helps slow the growth of certain tumors and reduces the effects of radiation exposure.

-In Japan, studies of the medicinal properties of chaga were carried out, as a result of which high antiviral and immunomodulatory properties of preparations from chaga were recorded.
+In Japan, studies were carried out on the medicinal properties of chaga, as a result of which they recorded the high antiviral and immunomodulatory properties of chaga preparations.

-The University of Haifa (Israel) investigated and confirmed the anticancer activity of chaga preparations.
+At the University of Haifa (Israel), the anticancer activity of chaga preparations was studied and confirmed.

-So, chaga is a unique mushroom that is saturated with a huge amount of nutrients and has a wide range of therapeutic effects.
+So, chaga is a unique mushroom that is saturated with a huge amount of useful substances and has a wide range of medicinal effects.

-It is hard to believe that the chaga mushroom, which grows in almost any birch grove, has a huge number of useful properties, and it has unique medicinal indications.
-They have been tested not only for many years in traditional medicine, but many of them are clinically confirmed.
+It’s hard to believe that the chaga mushroom, growing in almost any birch grove, has a huge number of beneficial properties, and it has unique medicinal indications.
+They have been tested not only for many years in folk medicine, but many of them are clinically confirmed.

 • normalizes the microflora of the gastrointestinal tract;

-• helps with the healing of ulcers of the duodenum and stomach;
+• helps with the healing of duodenal and stomach ulcers;

-• normalizes the work of the respiratory and heart organs;
+• normalizes the functioning of the respiratory and heart organs;

 • increases immunity and resistance to infections;

-• has anti-inflammatory and analgesic internal and external action;
+• has anti-inflammatory and analgesic internal and external effects;

 • stimulates blood formation;